 October 1, 2008: “Well, let’s see.
 There’s — of course — in the great history of America rulings there have been rulings.”
 Sarah Palin (When asked by Couric to name a Supreme Court decision, other than Roe vs. Wade, that she disagreed with; CBS News)

 The following tables tally up the articles that mention “Barack Obama” or “Hillary Clinton” in their body or title.
-The results show that both New York Times and Washington Post cover Obama at much lower rates than average rate of coverage in “US Newspaper and Wires.”
+The results show that both New York Times and Washington Post cover Obama at much lower rates than “US Newspaper and Wires.”

 The differences are particularly significant given that most articles follow the “horse race” format, and hence mention both Obama and Clinton.

 *Article count from LexisNexis Power Search with search term “Barack Obama” and “Hillary Clinton” respectively.
 The source field was constrained to “New York Times”, “Washington Post”, and “US Newspaper and Wires” respectively.

 “My name is Nick and I fear I am in danger of becoming an Australian political junkie.
 I find myself boring friends with the swings needed to win obscure marginals, which, up until six weeks ago, I never knew existed.
 My mind is cluttered with useless information, like how the South Australian seat of Makin is named after a post-war Australian ambassador to Washington.

 Had you asked me 18 months ago, I would have hazarded a guess that Eden-Monaro was a type of Dutch cheese.
 Now I can quote the land mass of this all-important bellwether seat.”

 While Nick Bryant did a reasonable job of reporting on the Australian elections, it is debatable whether journalists can start filing in-depth analytically rich reports on a country days after landing in a country about which they know next to nothing.